walterfreeman/phys307/notes/function-notes.md

 3. A function must be declared before it is used.
 (This is why main() is at the bottom of my program above.)
 An alternative to this (perhaps two functions that can call each other!) is to use a prototype – a dummy line that tells C the properties of a function before it is actually written.
 This looks the same as the normal function declaration, but it has a semicolon after it.
-So, for instance, this is legal
+So, for instance, this is legal C

 {% highlight C linenos %}
 float f(float value); // prototype